bhanug/misframe/content/2017/11/19/mysql-explain-analyzer.md

 I was thinking about this and how query EXPLAINs from a test environment can help you predict the performance in production.
-As a design exercise for myself, I first made a really quick mockup in Sketch.
+As a design exercise for myself, I first made a really rough mockup in Sketch.
 I wanted something that would accept MySQL's JSON explain output
 (`EXPLAIN format=json SELECT ...`) and give me a few fields to try out different row counts and do some *napkin math* about the expected performance.